Kyoto (Tyga album)

 Kyoto is the sixth studio album by American rapper Tyga.
 It was released on February 16, 2018, by Last Kings Records and Empire Distribution.
 The album features guest appearances from 24hrs, Gucci Mane, Kyndall and Tory Lanez.

 Background

 Tyga announced the album's release date and cover art on January 22, 2018, via his Twitter account.
 The rapper has teased that the album will be a departure from his rapping style and will be more of a singing focused album and personal than his previous works:

 "I been wanting to make this album for a while now but didn’t have the confidence an the story to express my true emotions.
 I thank all the love an support you have given me over the years".

 Artwork

 The cover art for the album was illustrated by Japanese artist Hajime Sorayama.
-It features a fully nude tiger-woman, posing in a provocative manner, over a background made off Japanese flag.
+It features a fully nude tiger-woman, posing in a provocative manner, over a background in the style of the Japanese flag.
 The artwork was met with negative receptions from general public and critics alike, who called the image "vulgar" and "disrespectful" to Japanese culture.